conan-io/docs/reference/commands/upload.rst

 conan upload
 ============

-Use this command to upload recipes and binaries to remote repositories.
-For more information on how to work with remote repositories, please check the :ref:`dedicated section <remote_repositories>`.
+Use this command to upload recipes and binaries to Conan repositories.
+For more information on how to work with Conan repositories, please check the :ref:`dedicated section <conan_repositories>`.

 .. code-block:: bash